2024–25 UEFA Champions League qualifying: League Path matches

 Red Bull Salzburg won 5–4 on aggregate.

 Play-off round

 The draw for the play-off round was held on 5 August 2024.

 Seeding

 A total of 14 teams played in the play-off round – 10 in the Champions Path and 4 in the League Path.
 Seeding of the teams was based on their 2024 UEFA club coefficients.
-Before the draw, UEFA could form groups of seeded and unseeded teams per the principles set by the Club Competitions Committee.
+The teams were divided into seeded and unseeded pots.
 The first team drawn in each tie was the home team for the first leg.